QuaSi-Software/Documentation/docs/resie_types_components.md

 }
 ```

 This would result in the energy the source supplies not being used to fill storages.
 The medium name `m_h_w_lt1` is, in this case, derived from the parameter `medium`.
 The `load_storages medium` parameter must match the name of the medium of the input/output, however that is set or derived.
-For controlling if components can draw energy from storages the corresponding `unload_storages medium` parameter can be used.
+For controlling, if components can draw energy from storages, the corresponding `unload_storages medium` parameter can be used.

 ## Boundary and connection components